06:00-15:00, Saturday, 8-08-20

 Route: Lake Como 4WD road to the Northwest Ridge of Blanca, then South Face of Ellingwood, difficult Class 2

 The road was also pretty steep, with an unrelenting progression upwards.
 This makes sense since we started at only 8,000′.
-Next to Pikes Peak, this was the most elevation gain I’ve had to do for a 14er…well actually 2 14ers, so it was worth it!
-For some of the road walk, I was kept entertained by catching up to people that had earlier passed us in their 4WD.
-First I came to the vehicle, not having made it all that much further than ours.
-Then next a couple backpackers from the vehicle, heavily laden with too-big of packs.
+Next to Pikes Peak, this was the most elevation gain had to do for a 14er…well actually 2 14ers, so it was worth it!
+For some of the road walk, I was kept entertained by catching up to people that had earlier passed us in their 4WDs.
+First I caught up to a truck, not having made it all that much further than ours.
+Then next a couple backpackers from the truck, heavily laden with big packs.
 And finally a mountain biker they gave a ride, struggling to move his bike up the nasty road.
 He ended up having to push it and so I easily glided past him.
 The road became so bad that I doubt even a vehicle could have kept pace with me on foot.

 We passed a series of alpine lakes and benches in the first few miles, which brought us to 13,000′.
 Blanca is the 4th tallest mountain in Colorado (and all the Rockies), so we still had a long ways to go.
 We navigated a path through some ledges and up to the saddle in the ridge.
 Here we took a short break to take in the views to the east.
 The remainder of the ridge up to the peak looked massive from this vantage.
 The picture below, taken later from Ellingwood Point, shows just how much a climb it really is (Lindsey and the Spanish Peaks sit in the background to the left).